According to the Federal Reserve Bank of Richmond, the current economic climate in Maryland is being impacted by several different factors.

 - J.G.
 Wentworth – This lender is active in many East Coast states, Maryland included.
 You can check potential rates online using the company’s lookup tool.
 By asking for the cost, zip code, and type of property you’re seeking, this tool provides you with a clearer picture of how rates can change based on many factors.
 You’ll then be able to see multiple loan options designed to get you the house of your dreams.

-- Rocket Mortgage – Rocket, a service offered by Quicken Loans, is good for borrowers who want a quick and streamlined mortgage process.
+- Rocket Mortgage – Rocket is good for borrowers who want a quick and streamlined mortgage process.
 Rocket is designed to be used entirely online, with everything from financial disclosure to approval and customization carried out digitally.
 You customize the loan product you want on the website to see the available rates.

 - Ally Bank – Thanks to their online comparison tool, researching rates offered by Ally Bank is easier than it is with other competitors.
 Of course, there will be differences between these loan examples and the real thing, as rates change due to individual circumstances.
 It must be noted that Ally uses an excellent credit profile in California as the default example.